istio/istio.io/content/blog/2018/egress-https/index.md

 end
 {{< /text >}}

-Note that the port is derived by the `URI.parse` from the URI's schema (https://) to be `443`, the default HTTPS port.
-The microservice, when running inside an Istio service mesh, must issue HTTP requests to the port `443`, which is the port the external service listens to.
+Note that the port is derived by the `URI.parse` from the URI's schema (`https://`) to be `443`, the default HTTPS port.
+The microservice, when running inside a mesh, must issue HTTP requests to the port `443`, which is the port the external service listens to.

 When the `WITH_ISTIO` environment variable is defined, the request is performed without SSL (plain HTTP).